gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 Computes the density function(s) on the given position.
 Check the [Available Types](#available-types) for list of available density functions.

+If no types are passed in, it returns a list of all the available density functions.
+Built-in and custom ones.

 <pre>
 // passing type as multiple arguments compute_density_function(pos, 'continents', 'depth') => {continents: -0.205013844481, depth: 1.04772473438}